-Nagasaki is the capital and biggest city of Nagasaki Prefecture on Kyushu Island, Japan.
+Nagasaki is the capital and biggest port city on Kyushu Island, Japan.
 It became the seat of Portuguese and Dutch influence during the 16th-19th centuries, and the Christian Sites in the city have been proposed for inscription on UNESCO World Heritage List.
 During the First Sino-Japanese War and Russo-Japanese War, part of Nagasaki sheltered a major Imperial Japanese Navy base.
 The name of the city means "long cape".
 As of January 1, 2009 Nagasaki has an estimated population of 446,000 and a population density of 1,100 inhabitants per km2.
 Its total area is 406 km2.

 In Hypocenter Park, a black monolith stands to mark the epicenter of the explosion.
 A charred section of the Urakami Cathedral has also been saved.
 In Peace Park, a Buddha-like Statue of Peace holds out hand out in an appeal to cease the madness of war.
 The Atomic Bomb Museum depicts Nagasaki before and after the explosion.